 Google, for a long time, overlooked the necessity of following stringent rules while approving an Android app.
 But, now it has taken major steps.

-However, since Android is an open ecosystem, which emerges out as a bliss for both users and hackers, the impact of these actions on security breach incidents is low.
+However, since Android is an open ecosystem, which emerges out as bliss both users and hackers, the impact of these actions on security breach incidents is high.
 After all, apps can be downloaded from stores other than the Play Store.

-While this is the picture that has always remained, what does 2019-20 looks like for the two OSs on the security front?
+While this is the picture that has always remained, what does android vs ios 2021 look like for the two OSs on the security front?

 Let’s find out.

-In an article concentrated on iOS vs Android security comparison, it is very important to look at the matter with all specificity.
+In an article concentrated on iOS vs Android security comparison, it is essential to look at the matter with all specificity especially with the latest OS versions in focus.
+Let us first look into the new privacy features coming with iOS 14 and Android 11 before moving to the four key deciding factors.

 Let us compare both the OS on the basis of four important factors –

-This come up as a reason why the iOS versus Android war is always won by the former.
+This comes up as a reason why the iOS vs Android, which is better war is always won by the former.

 Android, undoubtedly holds a massive share of the world smartphone market, a number that is practically impossible for Apple to ever cover.

-However, it is not sound to give Android lesser points in terms of security just on the basis of its high popularity.
-Because with the growing number of users, the Android app developer community has started giving greater focus to introducing the best mobile app security practices and deliver a hack-proof app.
+However, it is not sound to give Android app security lesser points just on the basis of its high popularity.
+Because of the growing number of users, the Android app developer community has started giving greater focus to introducing the best mobile app security practices and deliver a hack-proof app.

 Device Manufacturers’ Count